d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 # Densely Connected Networks (DenseNet)

 ResNet significantly changed the view of how to parametrize the functions in deep networks.
 DenseNet is to some extent the logical extension of this.
-To understand how to arrive at it, let's take a small detour to theory.
+To understand how to arrive at it, let us take a small detour to theory.
 Recall the Taylor expansion for functions.
 For scalars it can be written as

 $$f(x) = f(0) + f'(x) x + \frac{1}{2} f''(x) x^2 + \frac{1}{6} f'''(x) x^3 + o(x^3)$$